HR-Baltar/CM-Project-PYTHON-PROTOTYPE/README.md

 # CMdemo
-CM_3.3.py is the latest version of the game.
+CM_3.3NoMusic.py is the latest version of the game.

-Music and sound file have been removed for ease of download.
+Music and sound files have been removed for ease of download for said filename above.

 Built in Python 3 and request pygame moduel.